Find Affordable College Courses

 Best Maryland Schools for Affordable Quality for a Bachelor's in Finance & Financial Management

-The average tuition and fees for an in-state undergraduate at UMCP are $10,955 a year.
+In-state tuition fees for undergraduate students at UMCP are $10,955 per year.
 The average amount in student loans that finance majors at UMCP take out while working on their Bachelor's Degree is $18,986.
 The average monthly payment of a loan this size is about $403, assuming that the borrower is on a 10-year repayment plan.

 Read More…

-The average tuition and fees for an in-state undergraduate at UMGC are $7,704 a year.
+In-state tuition fees for undergraduate students at UMGC are $7,704 per year.
 The average amount in student loans that finance majors at UMGC take out while working on their Bachelor's Degree is $26,292.

-UMGC also took the #3 spot in our Best Finance & Financial Management Bachelor’s Degree Schools in Maryland rankings.
+UMGC not only placed well in our value ranking, but it is also #3 on our Best Finance & Financial Management Bachelor’s Degree Schools in Maryland list.

-Read full report on Finance & Financial Management at University of Maryland Global Campus
+Full Finance & Financial Management at University of Maryland Global Campus Report

 #3